-B2B buyers today expect the same level of service from their suppliers as they receive when shopping for personal goods – Reminder: a B2B buyer is also a B2C buyer.
-This new generation of buyers has a strong digital focus, and expect to find it in their professional purchase experiences, too.
+B2B buyers today expect the same level of service from their suppliers as they receive when shopping for personal goods.
+Reminder: a B2B buyer is also a B2C buyer!
+This new generation of buyers has a strong digital focus, and expects to find it in their professional purchase experiences, too.

 What are the benefits of a B2B self-service portal?

 In a B2B self-service portal, businesses connect for longer time frames and across all segments of the customer journey.
 By providing self-services, you can improve the loyalty of your B2B buyers.
 And the provider doesn't only benefit from the obviously higher customer satisfaction.
 For the manufacturer or wholesaler, a B2B self-service portal is efficient and helps to save costs.

 What are the other benefits?

 In a B2B self-service portal, you can streamline customer interaction

 The relationship between your customers and your company changes over time.
 Your customers interact with you when they place orders, talk to sales reps, learn about new products, search for documentation, or ask for quotes.
 In a B2B self-service portal, they can do all this by themselves, because all those information are being drawn in real-time from different sources like ERP, Commerce platform, CRM, PIM and more.